edgarroman/zappa-django-guide/docs/aws_credentials.md

 2. Create a local credentials file (`~/.aws/credentials` on Linux, or OS X)

 	 Probably a better long term solution since you can store multiple sets of keys for different environments using profiles.
+In addition, you can provide multiple profiles that provides some isolation between AWS accounts and/or roles.
+The alternate profile example shown below is called 'zappa'

     ```
     [default]
     aws_access_key_id = your_access_key_id
     aws_secret_access_key = your_secret_access_key

+    [zappa]
+    aws_access_key_id = your_access_key_id_specific_to_zappa
+    aws_secret_access_key = your_secret_access_key_specific_to_zappa
+    ```

+    Since you have multiple profiles, it is recommended that you use an environment variable to distinguish which profile is desired to be active.
+Shown here is an example of using the 'zappa' profile:

+    ```sh
+    export AWS_PROFILE=zappa
     ```

 ### Useful links for Windows or more information: